 At the winery, each pick is fermented in its own small fermentation tank.
 These small tanks are open top fermenters so that we can perform our twice daily punch downs the old fashioned way.
 Punching down is a term used to describe circulating the skins within the juice given that the skins float to the top forming a cap on top of the juice.
 We punch the cap down into the juice using a long pole with a large stainless steel disk attached to the bottom of it.
 Many wineries simply pump the juice over the top of the skins to circulate it.
 However, while more laborious, our method better agitates the juice intensifying the juice’s contact with the skins so as to encourage a greater extraction of flavor and color from the skins.
 To foster a softer tannin structure to the wine, we drain and press the skins when fermentation is almost complete rather than 100% complete and then finish fermentation without the skins.
 The wine will spend 18 – 20 months in a combination of new and used french oak barrels.

-The 2013 Cabernet Sauvignon, bottled in July, 2015, needs a few more months in the bottle to recover from bottling.
-Definitely let this one breathe for an hour if drinking now and it will open up and keep opening up while in the glass.
+The 2013 Cabernet Sauvignon, bottled in July, 2015, is ready to drink now, especially if you let this one breathe for an hour.
+It will keep opening up while in the glass.
 Deeper and darker in color than the 2012, this wine was aged in 55% new french oak and exhibits all the characteristics of a Napa Valley Cabernet.
 Even at this early stage the wine, like the 2012, shows soft fruit tannins and is very silky in texture.
 The tannins from the oak barrels are just noticeable enough without overpowering the fruit.
 Like the 2012 the nose and taste are of dark cherry, ripe blackberries and vanilla but the 2013 comes with a hint of tobacco and oak.
-515 Cases produced. $60/ bottle.
+515 cases produced. $60/ bottle.
 Chick here to download tasting notes and additional information.